 Drones have a lot to offer an enterprise as far as productivity, safety, and results are concerned.
 But they also introduce new, though small, risks.
-Before your drone program can get off the ground, corporate lawyers and risk managers are going to want proof that you can keep potential liability within acceptable limits.
+Before your drone program can get off the ground, corporate lawyers and risk managers are going to want proof that you can maintain compliance and keep potential liability within acceptable limits.

 After all, it’s their responsibility to hold off on any program they consider to be too dangerous.

 So what can you do to gain their approval?

 Your first step is to meet with your legal and risk management teams and understand their concerns.
 Show them your general operating manual—it will save time for everyone and show you’re committed to creating a compliant program.
 With your manual as your baseline, consider the following practices:

 Establish internal practices that go above and beyond national airspace regulations and local ordinances.
 For example, even though Part 107 in the U.S. does not require you to obtain permission to fly over private property in all areas, you should have an internal policy requiring operators to gain the property owner’s consent.
 It will help you avoid lawsuits and improve relationships with your customers and the public.
 As you work with your corporate lawyers, they may suggest or require additional policies that are more stringent than the law.

 Airspace regulations have the force of law.
 A pilot who flies in restricted airspace risks huge consequences for your entire program, including fines or loss of privileges.
 In case of such an incident, corporate compliance might even have to shut your program down.
 Don’t let this happen to your company!